SHERRILL ADMINISTRATION ISSUES STATEWIDE DROUGHT WARNING, URGES PUBLIC AND BUSINESSES TO REDUCE WATER USE

 DO NOT BOAT THROUGH OR AROUND THE BUOYS NEAR BROWN’S POINT AND THE MOUTH OF BELCHER CREEK.
 YOU MAY DAMAGE YOUR BOAT AND/ OR MOTOR

-Greenwood Lake Commission Monthly Meeting:
+the next Greenwood Lake Commission Monthly Meeting will be:

 7pm-9pm